Very lightweight jQuery script that wraps search terms in an HTML5 mark tag when referer is a search engine or within wp search results.

 <mark class="hilite term-N"> ... </mark> tags.
 Note that N is a number starting with 0 for the first term used in the search phrase increasing 1 for each additional term used.
 Any part of a search phrase wrapped in quotes is considered as a single term.

 There are no CSS style rules set for highlighting.
 You are free to use any styling you wish but to make the highlights visible in browsers that do not support HTML5 like Internet Explorer 8 or older you absolutely need to define at least one rule.
+Modern HTML5 browsers will use their own highlighting style by default, which usually is a yellow marker style background.

 In most cases, it should just work.
 But you can do two things to ensure backward browser and theme compatibility: